Vulnerable Coastal Communities

 10 Step Decision Cycle from Coastal Hazards and Climate Change: Guidance for Local Government, Ministry for the Environment, 2017.

-The Community Assessment Panel approach involves community members considering the issues and options and making recommendations back to the council decision makers.
+The Coastal Advisory Panel involves community members considering the issues and options and making recommendations back to Council decision makers.

-It is a consistent body of people who will meet regularly to consider the coastal hazards and risks they represent, review a range of adaptation options, assess cultural, social and economic impacts and make recommendations to Council.
+It meets regularly to consider the coastal hazards and risks they represent, review a range of adaptation options, assess cultural, social, and economic impacts, and will eventually make recommendations to Council.